JoeyScottSchronce/JoeyScottSchronce/README.md

-# Hi there, I'm Joe
+# Hello, I'm Joe

-I'm interested in continuing to develop a stronger foundation in Software Engineering.
-I currently have experience in creating Applications using Vite & React, Python apps with Flask, CRUD apps with MongoDB, and Node with Express.
-I've also learned how to create unit tests in Python with unittests, and JavaScript with Jasmine, for test-driven and behavior-driven development.
-I'm familiar with containerization using Docker, Kubernetes, & OpenShift, as well as building CI/CD pipelines.
-I also have an understanding of Agile & how to practice DevOps.
-I would like to gain more hand-on experience by contributing to GitHub and by finding an entry-level programming position.
-I would also like to meet more people with similar interests and abilities to learn and grow with.
+I’m a dedicated and detail-oriented software developer with a strong foundation in web development and software engineering.
+I have experience in building scalable backend applications using Python with the Flask and Django frameworks, as well as frontend development with JavaScript using the React and Vite frameworks.
+I am proficient in creating and managing CI/CD pipelines using Tekton, and deploying containerized applications to IBM Cloud Container Registry, using tools like Docker, Kubernetes, and OpenShift.
+I’ve also been taught how to use version control with Git/GitHub, cloud-native technologies, and NoSQL databases such as MongoDB.
+I have a solid understanding of Test-Driven and Behavior-Driven Development, along with the DevOps, Agile, and Scrum methodologies.

 ## Thanks for visiting my profile